ztyyLV/web-twain-docs/indepth/features/viewer.md

 # Viewer [Due to major changes in v16.2, this guide is not yet complete]

-`DWT` comes with a `Viewer` component to help visualize the data in the buffer.
-To make things easy, the `Viewer` has within itself a built-in `Image Editor` UI.
+`DWT` has a `Viewer` component to help visualize the data in the buffer.
+The component also comes with a built-in `Image Editor` UI which makes things easier for customers to implement editing functions.

 ## Bind the Viewer